mtassia/TIAMMAt/README.md

 ---
 ### INPUTS:
 For each domain of interest, the seed (an unaligned fasta file obtainable from the "**Alignments**" section for any domain in Pfam) and the model (raw HMM obtained from the "**Curation & model**" section for any given domain in Pfam) must be downloaded from the Pfam server (http://pfam.xfam.org/).
-Within the model directory (`-m`), the prefix naming convention must be identical for each domain (e.g., *PF00069_Pkinase*.fasta & *PF00069_Pkinase*.hmm).
+Within the model directory (`-m`), the prefix naming convention must be identical for each domain (e.g., *PF00069_Pkinase*.fasta & *PF00069_Pkinase*.hmm). `Grab_models.sh` can be used to generate the files required in the model directory (see **Support Scripts** section below).
 Additionally, ensure the domain models and the Pfam database input (`-p`) are the same version before running TIAMMAt.

 **Example input structure:**
 - `-d /path/to/Proteomes/` contains: